karlebh/Interview-Question-Answers/README.md

 I subscribed to **Daily Intervew Pro** at [TechSeries](http://techseries.dev/daily).

 They charge `$9` per month for the solutions, but I want to research the solutions myself, so I didn't subscribe.
-There is fun n adventure!
+There is fun in adventure!

 The questions are in Python but I prefer to answer in Javascript for now.